Evan Pryor

-Evan Pryor (born November 6, 2002) is an American football running back for the Cincinnati Bearcats.
-He previously played for the Ohio State Buckeyes.
+Evan Pryor (born November 6, 2002) is an American football running back for the Florida Gators.
+He previously played for the Ohio State Buckeyes and Cincinnati Bearcats.

 Early life

 Pryor was born on November 6, 2002, in Cornelius, North Carolina.
 He attended William Amos Hough High School where he had 4,233 all-purpose yards and 42 touchdowns.
-As a four-star recruit, Pryor was the nation’s No. 2-ranked all-purpose back, when he officially committed to play college football at Ohio State University.
+As a four-star recruit, Pryor was the nation's No. 2-ranked all-purpose back, when he officially committed to play college football at Ohio State University.

 College career

 Ohio State

 Pryor red-shirted his first year in 2021, playing in four games, where he rushed for 98 yards on 21 attempts and scored a rushing touchdown.
 Before the start of the 2022 season, he suffered a tear in his patellar tendon in practice and missed the entire year.
 Pryor returned in 2023, dressing in four games, rushing for 49 yards.

 Pryor entered the transfer portal on December 3, 2023.